Park is closed

 If possible, travel with another vehicle.
 Always observe directions about road closures or other restrictions to avoid road damage and vehicle problems.

-Stay on formed roads—vehicles are not permitted off-road, including on walking tracks and boardwalks.
+Stay on formed roads—vehicles are not permitted off-road, including on walking tracks.
 Vehicles are also not permitted in Restricted Access Areas or on internal roads and tracks that are closed for management purposes.

 Drivers must be licensed and vehicles must be road-registered.
 For more information, see four-wheel driving.